hollance/Forge/README.markdown

 To see a demo of Forge in action, open **Forge.xcworkspace** in Xcode and run the **MNIST** app on your device.

-You need at least Xcode 8.3 and a device with an A8 processor (iPhone 6 or better).
+You need at least Xcode 8.3 and a device with an A8 processor (iPhone 6 or better) running iOS 10 or later.
 You cannot build for the simulator as it does not support Metal.

 ## How to install Forge